 The biggest challenge PSHC faces just might be letting everyone know they exist.
 Although many physicians refer their adult patients to PSHC, not all adults who need help find their way through the front door.
 “The frustration is that we exist, but people are still going elsewhere and getting less than the care they deserve,” Dr. Townsley lamented.
 “They don’t have to spend what little money they have on an inferior product or service.”

 Regardless of where you live, don’t let lack of income or insurance prevent you from seeking treatment for your hearing loss.
 Many hearing centers have programs and services designed to provide hearing services for their patients who can’t afford them.
 Search Healthy Hearing’s directory of professionals to find a hearing center in your community and make an appointment for a hearing evaluation.
 A candid conversation with a hearing healthcare professional is your first step to enjoying better hearing health.

-To contact this clinic, read reviews or for more information regarding locations, hours of operations or methods of payment, please visit the Healthy Hearing professional section: Providence Speech and Hearing - Cerritos, Providence Speech and Hearing Center - Hoag Health Center, Providence Speech and Hearing Center - Mission Viejo, Providence Speech and Hearing Center - Orange, Providence Speech and Hearing Center - Huntington Beach.
+To contact this clinic, read reviews or for more information regarding locations, hours of operations or methods of payment, please visit the Healthy Hearing professional section: Providence Speech and Hearing Center - Huntington Beach, Providence Speech and Hearing Center - Orange, Providence Speech and Hearing Center - Mission Viejo, Providence Speech and Hearing Center - Hoag Health Center, Providence Speech and Hearing - Cerritos.

 Find more information by visiting the clinic's website at Clinic website.

 Want to connect with the clinic on social media?
 You can find them at:Facebook